theEncyclopedia/fundamentals-web-development/docs/00.Internet/README.md

 # Overview

-This section is mainly focused on explaining the infurstructure of the global internet networking
+This section is mainly focused on explaining the infrastructure of the global internet networking

-## What is intertnet ?
+## What is internet ?

-Intenrnet is a global interconnected computer system.
+Internet is a global interconnected computer system.

-# How does the Internet works ?
+## How does the Internet works?

 ## Steps of how internet lets you view web sites